Off the Couch – 5 Great Adventures in JXN

 It took a pandemic to make it possible, but Netflix fatigue is real.
 From nefarious zoo owners to basketball’s greatest team, we’ve covered a lot of ground.
 But now, it’s time to get out again and safely cover some ground of our own.

-In Jackson, Mississippi, you’ll find adventures with an emphasis on public health—from the rivers and trails to historic homes and bookstores, and in bedazzling craft workshops, offbeat emporiums, and just about everywhere else.
+In Jackson, Mississippi, you’ll find adventures—from the rivers and trails to historic homes and bookstores, and in bedazzling craft workshops, offbeat emporiums, and just about everywhere else.

 For a memory of your own making, for thrills worth living through, turn off your preferred streaming device and set your sights on these 5 great adventures in Jackson, Mississippi.